 Not really.
-I mean I growing up in Rockford, the film industry capital seem like such a remote thing.
+Growing up in Rockford, the film industry capital seem like such a remote thing.
 Like this possibility in the sky that was unattainable.
 But I love making films.
 A friend when I was a teen inspired me to start making my own films.
 The horizon just kept expanding.
 I got a job when I was 19 as a production assistant.
 It was cool getting paid $50 a day to fetch coffee and carry camera cases.
 It was less about the $50 and more about the fact that this real.
 A few years later, I joined the camera union.
 All of a sudden I am working on sets where they are making fun of my tennis shoes.
 Everything became both weird and real.
 This is an extension of that.
 Like, oh you have a film that won at Sundance?
 And people actually like it?

 How are the subjects in your film doing, since you finished production?

 Someone liked Zach’s charisma so much that they wanted to cast him for a movie, so they reached out to me and I was like sure, let me check with Zach.
 The director drove all the the to Rockford just to interview him.
 Zach ended up beating out all of these professional actors to get the lead role.
 Zach is playing this head of the household father who is having a lot of issues with his family.
 It’s nice to express emotions in the confines of this character and I think it’s actually kind of therapeutic for him.
 The director is like, “he is killing it.”
 He’s doing a good job.

 Keire is working at an upscale salad place in Denver.
 And still skating.
 He’s young and still trying to figure stuff out.